GoogleCloudPlatform/vertex-ai-samples/community-content/tf_agents_bandits_movie_recommendation_with_kfp_and_vertex_sdk/README.md

-# Reinforcement Learning Protytopes on Vertex AI
+# Building TF-Agents Bandits Based Movie Recommendation Systems using KFP and Vertex AI SDK

 This directory demos the use of TF-Agents, Kubeflow Pipelines (KFP) and Vertex AI in building reinforcement learning applications.
 The RL applications we build are movie recommendation systems based on the MovieLens 100K dataset.
+We adopt the contextual bandits formulation.

 There are 2 demos: